libp2p/specs/connections/README.md

 Connections take place over an underlying **transport**, for example TCP sockets, websockets, or various protocols layered over UDP.

-While some transport protocols like [QUIC](https://www.chromium.org/quic) have "built in" security and stream multiplexing, others such as TCP need to have those capabilites layered on top of the "raw" transport connection.
+While some transport protocols like [QUIC][quic-spec] have "built in" security and stream multiplexing, others such as TCP need to have those capabilites layered on top of the "raw" transport connection.

 When the base capabilities of security and stream multiplexing are not natively supported by the underlying transport protocol, a **connection upgrade** process